hissain/notes/README.md

 python -m pip install --trusted-host github.com
 ```

-## 8. Deleting a Virtual Environment
+## Deactivating/Deleting a Virtual Environment
 To remove a virtual environment, deactivate it and delete the directory:

 ```bash